engmaths/emat30008/assessment.md

 partial differential equations.
 Everyone will solve the same set of problems.
 The problems will be released on Friday of Week 20 (15 March).
 The problems will be similar to the weekly exercises that can be found on the unit website.

-They will also test your ability to select appropriate numerical methods.
+The demo section will be used to assess your implementations of the numerical methods covered in the unit as well as your your ability to select appropriate numerical methods for various problems.

 In the demo section of your report, you should use code cells to import your Python modules, define and run any functions that are